BIATeam/BIADocs/docs/60-Migration/33-V5 TO Vnext.md

 :::

 ## Database Migration
-You must create a new database migration in order to update the audit entities and the `AuditLogs` table scheme :
+You must create a new database migration in order to apply framework changes to your database scheme :
-1. `add-migration MigrationV6_AuditEntitiesSchemeUpdate -c datacontext`
+1. `add-migration MigrationBiaFrameworkV6 -c datacontext`
 2. `update-database -context datacontext`